Algorithms for Competitive Division of Chores: Finding approximately-fair allocations of indivisible chores

-\item for agents $i$ with empty $\vec{z}_i'$, there is a chore $j'\in [m]$ such that
+\item For agents $i$ with empty $\vec{z}_i'$, there is a chore $j'\in [m]$ such that

-\end{itemize} Allocation $\vec{z}'$ can be computed in strongly polynomial time. \end{theorem} \begin{proof} The proof repeats the one for goods (Theorem~3.1 in \cite{barman2018}) without any changes.
-We briefly describe the two main steps: \begin{enumerate} \item The first step of the rounding procedure is to find a feasible allocation $\vec{z^\mathrm{acyc}}$ with $\vec{u}(\vec{z})=\vec{u}(\vec{z}^\mathrm{acyc})$ and acyclic consumption graph $G_{\vec{z}^\mathrm{acyc}}$.
-This can be done for any Pareto optimal allocation: each cycle in $G_\vec{z} $ can be broken by a cyclic exchange that leaves every agent indifferent (see Lemma~1 in~\cite{BMSY_SCW} and Proposition~\ref{prop_crit_efficiency}).
-Alternative construction for competitive allocations can be found in \cite{barman2018}\footnote{Since every Pareto optimal allocation is competitive, the two approaches are equivalent.}.
+\end{itemize} The allocation $\vec{z}'$ can be computed in strongly polynomial time {given $\vec{z}$, $\vec{v}$, $\vec{b}$, and $\vec{p}$ as the input.} \end{theorem} \proof{Proof.} The proof repeats the one for goods (Theorem~3.1 in \cite{barman2018}) without substantial changes.
+We briefly describe the two main steps.

-Note that for almost all matrices $\vec{v}$, this cycle-elimination step is redundant because a consumption graph of any Pareto optimal allocation $\vec{z}$ can contain no cycles (see Theorem~\ref{prop_indiv}).
+The first step is to find a feasible allocation $\vec{z^\mathrm{acyc}}$ {with the same utility profile ($\vec{u}(\vec{z})=\vec{u}(\vec{z}^\mathrm{acyc})$) and an acyclic consumption graph.} This can be done for any Pareto optimal allocation $\vec{z}$: {if the consumption graph of $\vec{z}$ has cycles, each of them} can be broken by a cyclic exchange that leaves every agent indifferent (see Lemma~1 in~\cite{BMSY_SCW} and the proof of {Lemma}~\ref{prop_crit_efficiency} in Appendix~\ref{app_Pareto_criteria}).
+An alternative construction for competitive allocations can be found in \cite{barman2018}.\footnote{Since every Pareto optimal allocation is competitive, the two approaches are equivalent.} For almost all matrices $\vec{v}$, this cycle-elimination step is, in fact, redundant because the consumption graph of any Pareto optimal allocation $\vec{z}$ {has no cycles (see Corollary~\ref{cor_unit_cycles}).} By Lemmas~\ref{lm_MBB} and~\ref{lm_price_net_utilities}, the allocation $\vec{z}^\mathrm{acyc}$ is competitive with the same $\vec{p}$ and $\vec{b}$.